ToniWonKanobi/theoveranalyzed.net/posts/2015/5/15/facebooks-instant-articles.md

 Without those little Facebook/Twitter/Pinterest/Whatever share icons below articles, publishers' content would never see the light of day (relatively speaking).
 Their articles *have* to have a social presence to gain popularity.
 In these troubled times of the web, publishers *have* to embrace Facebook if they want to remain relevant.

-And with Instant Articles, Facebook just might have pushed publishers to a decision. ''[Poop or get off the pot](http://www.urbandictionary.com/define.php?term=poop+or+get+off+the+pot&defid=7766046)," the saying goes.
+And with Instant Articles, Facebook just might have pushed publishers to a decision. "[Poop or get off the pot](http://www.urbandictionary.com/define.php?term=poop+or+get+off+the+pot&defid=7766046)," the saying goes.
 Adapt or give up.

 # Instant Articles: The Good